 Stress may also cause physical symptoms such as:

 But there are ways to deal with tension.
-You can practise techniques that teach you how to deal with and how to reduce stress...
+You can practice techniques that teach you how to deal with and reduce stress...

 How to reduce stress

-As you breathe out, you signal to the parasympathetic nervous system to instruct your body to calm down.
+This works as when you breathe out, you signal to your parasympathetic nervous system that it's time for the body to calm down.
 Breathing exercises, where you breathe out for longer than you breathe in, will keep you zen-like.

 At woman&home we believe it’s important to be able to access support whenever and however you need it, which is why we have partnered with Mindbox to offer you an exclusive discount of up to 50% off their services.

-#4.
-Physically connect with people or your environment
+4. Physically connect with people and the environment

 Just the physical act of smiling can directly affect your mood, as well as your body's response to stress.
 Research has found that people asked to smile during a stressful task recover more quickly.

 Negative thought spirals can put the body under stress, Samantha says.
 We often imagine the worst-case scenario when we're stressed but rather than preventing it from becoming true, thinking in this way can just make us feel worse.